yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/public/content/bio/bio_en.md

 ## Research Focus

-My research is the observation of semiconductor devices.
+My research is in the in-situ observation of MOS trap charges using voltage-applied tDPC STEM.